seinecle/codapps/docs/generated-html/subdir/layout-design_temp_slides.md

 }
 ----

+==  6.
+Instantiating this Form when the app launches

 ==  !
 Just like we did since the beginning of this course, we need now to add a couple of lines of code in MyApplication.java so that our `Form1` opens when the app starts: